 I had become interested in WWII code breaking and radio during this time and it seemed like a good idea to once and for all learn CW properly.
 After starting to learn with various files and web sites and getting increasingly frustrated, I found a book called, ‘Zen and the Art of Radio Telegraphy’ on the FISTS web site.
 I don’t know much about the Zen part (though I’m sure it’s very beneficial) but the structured daily lessons were really helpful and I made progress at a steady rate.
 It has been said to me that this is a very old way of learning but I made good progress when other ways of learning the code left me frustrated.
 In the shack I have a Yaesu ft920 and an Icom 706mkII and run about 50w into a G5RV, nothing special but for cw it works fine for me.

 My interest in CW led to an interest in portable qrp and kit building.
 A while back now I got myself a You Kits HB-1B and at the radio rally in La Louvère I was just too tempted by the Yaesu FT817.
-I also built a couple of MFJ Cubs, for 40m and 80m which I regularly use in from shack.
+I also built a couple of MFJ Cubs, for 40m and 80m which I regularly use in the shack.
 I would also like to build the 30m and 20m versions but that’s a future project.
-I go out and activate SOTA quite often here on a Monday and always in CW, it works every time when SSB can be quite frustrating.
-I’m working through all the summits that are relatively close to me before moving on to other more difficult sites.
+I often go out and activate SOTA here in Belgium and in Northern France when I have time, like my day off.
+I’m working through all the Belgian summits quite nicely.
 Belgium does not have any really difficult mountains now does it?
 I’m now thinking about when I could tackle a relatively easy mountain.

 73s de Stephen ON5REV